makrai/notes/su2103-whitening-sentence.md

     (Dinh+ 2014), which is an invertible function parameterized by neu network
-* we find that a simple and effective post-processing technique, whitening, is capable enough of tackling the anisotropic problem of sentence embeddings (Reimers and Gurevych, 2019).
-Specifically, we transform the
+* we find that a simple and effective post-processing technique, whitening, is capable enough of tackling the anisotropic problem of sentence embeddings (Reimers and Gurevych, 2019)
   * mean value of the sentence vectors to 0 and the
-  * covariance matrix to the identity matrix.
-In addition, we also introduce a
+  * covariance matrix to the identity matrix
   * dimensionality reduction strategy to facilitate the whitening operation for further improvement the effect of our approach (truncated SVD)
 * The experimental results on 7 standard semantic textual similarity benchmark